What Does Good Data Look Like? | Butterfly Data

 Timeliness

 Information is available when needed.
-Critical operational datasets may require real-time feeds; analytical datasets may only need annual refreshes.
+Critical datasets may require real-time feeds; others only annual refreshes.
 Data quality deteriorates as circumstances change — stale data can be as damaging as inaccurate data.

 Example